 “Acting Adjutant General of the Army”

 He received medical treatment and was fatten up.
 He returned to the United States on the S.S.
-Simon Bolivar which sailed on September 30 and arrived at San Francisco on October 21, almost four years since he had sailed for the Philippines.
+Simon Bolivar which sailed on September 30 and arrived in San Francisco on October 21, almost four years since he had sailed for the Philippines.
 From there, he was sent to Letterman General Hospital where he received additional medical treatment.
-Later, he returned to Kentucky and married Anna Louise.
+Later, he returned to Kentucky and married Anna Louise on March 18, 1950.

-Patrick F. Boone resided the rest of his life on Leitchfield, Kentucky.
-He passed away on December 29, 2011, and was buried at Saint Elizabeth’s Cemetery in Clarkson, Kentucky.
+Patrick F. Boone resided the rest of his life in Leitchfield, Kentucky, and passed away on December 29, 2011.
+He was buried at Saint Elizabeth’s Cemetery in Clarkson, Kentucky.